Pakubuwono I of Mataram: Rule

-The rule of Pakubuwono I was brought up to a new treaty with Dutch East India Company as replacement ever signed by Amangkurat II.
-The old treaty stipulated that Kartasura was obliged to pay Trunajaya war cost in the amount of 4.5 million guilder, and the new one stipulated that Kartasura was obliged to send 13,000 ton rice per year for 25 years.
+The rule of Pakubuwono I was brought up to a new treaty with the Dutch East India Company as a replacement ever signed by Amangkurat II.
+The old treaty stipulated that Kartasura was obliged to pay Trunajaya war costs for 4.5 million guilders, and the new one stipulated that Kartasura was obliged to send 13,000 tons of rice per year for 25 years.

-In 1706, joined Kartasura and Dutch troops run after Amangkurat III who sought for protection in Pasuruan.
+In 1706, joined Kartasura and Dutch troops running after Amangkurat III who sought protection in Pasuruan.
 In a battle in Bangil, Untung Suropati, the then Regent of Pasuruan, was killed in action.
-Amangkurat III himself surrendered in Surabaya in 1708, and later exiled to Dutch Ceylon (now Sri Lanka).
+Amangkurat III himself surrendered in Surabaya in 1708, and was later exiled to Dutch Ceylon (now Sri Lanka).

-One year later, Pakubuwono II was forced to sentence Duke Jangrana II of Surabaya, who previously helped him to ascend the throne, to death, on the ground that Dutch East India Company found proofs that Duke Jangrana II committed treason in First Javanese War of Succession in 1706.
+One year later, Pakubuwono II was forced to sentence Duke Jangrana II of Surabaya, who previously helped him to ascend the throne, to death, on the ground that the Dutch East India Company found proof that Duke Jangrana II committed treason in the First Javanese War of Succession in 1706.

 Jangrana II was succeeded by his brother, Jayapuspita, as Regent of Surabaya.
 In 1714, Jayapuspita refused to appear before Pakubuwono I and prepared for rebellion.
 3 years later, joined Kartasura and Dutch troops invaded Surabaya.
-According to Babad Tanah Jawi, this newly battle is more horrible than in Pasuruan.
+According to Babad Tanah Jawi, this new battle is more horrible than in Pasuruan.
 Jayapuspita was eventually defeated and retreated to Japan (now Mojokerto) in 1718.

 Later life

-Sunan Pakubuwono I died in 1719, and was succeeded by his son, Amangkurat IV, whose reign was marked by Second Javanese War of Succession.
+Sunan Pakubuwono I died in 1719, and was succeeded by his son, Amangkurat IV, whose reign was marked by the Second Javanese War of Succession.